kenkozma17/Emerald-Inventory-System/README.md

 * mySQL

 # Usage
-Import sql database file located in the 'db' folder in the root directory to phpMyAdmin.
-Then change the db connection in the 'production/db/' folder to appropriate configurations.
+Import sql database file located in the 'db/' folder in the root directory to phpMyAdmin.
+Then change the database connection in the 'production/db/' folder to appropriate configurations.

 After installing all dependencies, run the app inside your localhost folder in xampp server.